Get an experienced writer start working

-Estimating the driver behavior using simulation tools is considered to be one of the most influential practices amongst many scientists and researchers.
-Since the 19th century, many researchers have successfully proposed methods and models to analyze the driving behavior through traffic simulations.
-These research and development studies include various models categorizes as integrated and independent, characteristic and behavior recognition/measurements methods, vehicle driving safety analyses tools and traffic regulatory proposals.
+Estimating driver behaviour using simulation tools is considered to be one of the most influential practices among many scientists and researchers.
+Since the 19th century, many researchers have successfully proposed methods and models to analyze driving behaviour through traffic simulations.
+These research and development studies include various models categorised as integrated and independent, characteristic and behaviour recognition/measurement methods, vehicle driving safety analysis tools and traffic regulatory proposals.

 In this paper, a detailed literature review was conducted to analyze the research work completed/published in the last many decades.
-Through research, it was indicated that the recent developments in the driver behavior simulation have been productive due to the integrated model designing.
+Through research, it was indicated that the recent developments in driver behaviour simulation have been produced due to the integrated model design.
 Safety while driving has also been indicated to be one of the prime objectives of many researchers.
-Models developed to provide valuable data can be used to reduce the traffic risks and accidents.
+Models developed to provide valuable data can be used to reduce traffic risks and accidents.

-Vehicle driving behavior model can be described as the presentation response of the vehicle being derived under various traffic conditions.
-Driving behavior models and simulations are developed to estimate the possible flow of the traffic through analyzing the flow characteristics of group of vehicles.
-The models use the variable such as speed, acceleration, lane changing, safety and other variable such as brake application and characteristic of aggregated traffic flow.
-The application of these models also includes the safety analyses and capacity estimates.
+The vehicle driving behaviour model can be described as the presentation response of the vehicle being derived under various traffic conditions.
+Driving behaviour models and simulations are developed to estimate the possible flow of traffic by analyzing the flow characteristics of a group of vehicles.
+The models use variables such as speed, acceleration, lane changing, safety and another variable such as brake application and characteristics of aggregated traffic flow.
+The application of these models also includes safety analyses and capacity estimates.

 Much research has been conducted in the past and various driving models were developed.
-Models such as described by Rothery in 1997 presented the vehicle behavior while it is following a leader vehicle.
-More recently, models have been developed through microscopic traffic simulations which presented acceleration models, and with unconditional driver behavior with respect to following a leader vehicle.
-Accelerations models (Ahmed, 1999; Zhang et al., 1998; Yang, 1996) defined models which considered the driving behaviors with respect to lane changing, emergency, free flow and car following such as acceleration/deceleration and reactivations.
-The driving regimes considered in these papers were modeled independently, such as for driver/vehicle under acceleration focus on attaining the desired speed.
+Models such as described by Rothery in 1997 presented the vehicle behaviour while it is following a leader vehicle.
+More recently, models have been developed through microscopic traffic simulations which presented acceleration models, and unconditional driver behaviour concerning following a leader vehicle.
+Accelerations models (Ahmed, 1999; Zhang et al., 1998; Yang, 1996) defined models which considered the driving behaviours concerning lane changing, emergency, free flow and car following such as acceleration/deceleration and reactivations.
+The driving regimes considered in these papers were modelled independently, such as for driver/vehicle under acceleration focus on attaining the desired speed.

-Research conducted by Toledo et al, published in 2007 developed and implemented methods of integrated driving behavior modeling.
-This research presented the models which were integrated with short term goals and plans.
-It was assumed that the driver seek to complete the short term goals, such as the lane changing, through attaining the short term plan of achieving a target gap between the vehicles.
+Research conducted by Toledo et al, published in 2007 developed and implemented methods of integrated driving behaviour modelling.
+This research presented the models which were integrated with short-term goals and plans.
+It was assumed that the driver seeks to complete the short-term goals, such as lane changing, by attaining the short-term plan of achieving a target gap between the vehicles.
 The driver then facilitated the plan by acceleration and deceleration.
 The research captured such dependencies and estimated an integrated model.

-Methods which could capture these variable and decisions were discussed and analyzed in detail.
-The driver’s capability of planning plays a key role in application of these methods.
-The inter dependencies in many cases are conditional to the decision levels, for example if a driver plans to change the lane, only then the drive implies the acceleration or deceleration process.
-Therefore the specification of the lower level decision are integrated into the higher level decisions, which eventually captures the influence of inter dependencies.
+Methods which could capture these variables and decisions were discussed and analyzed in detail.
+The driver’s capability of planning plays a key role in the application of these methods.
+The interdependencies in many cases are conditional to the decision levels, for example, if a driver plans to change the lane, only then the drive implies the acceleration or deceleration process.
+Therefore the specification of the lower level decision is integrated into the higher level decisions, which eventually captures the influence of interdependencies.

-Both the mandatory lane changing and discretionary lane changing behaviors were integrated and implemented in a single model/framework, which allows balancing lane changing considerations.
-Similarly for accelerations, various possible driver behaviors were considered to develop an integrated model.
-Possibilities of acceleration with respect to attaining the target gap, changing the lane and/or keeping up with leading vehicle speed were considered.
+Both the mandatory lane changing and discretionary lane changing behaviours were integrated and implemented in a single model/framework, which allows balancing lane change considerations.
+Similarly, for accelerations, various possible driver behaviours were considered to develop an integrated model.
+Possibilities of acceleration concerning attaining the target gap, changing the lane and/or keeping up with the leading vehicle speed were considered.
 The framework adopted for acceleration was such that it could react differently for each case.
-Specifications such as the reaction time headway-threshold were implied in the model.
+Specifications such as the reaction time headway threshold were implied in the model.

 Figure-1: Case study results for the two locations (Source: Toledo et al, 2007)

-From the results, it can be seen that the traffic speeds are higher in integrated models, which is because of faster congestion built up rates with independent models in comparison with observed model and integrated model.
+From the results, it can be seen that the traffic speeds are higher in integrated models, which is because of faster congestion built-up rates with independent models in comparison with the observed model and integrated model.
 Furthermore, it can be noticed that simulated traffic in independent models takes longer to recover the lost speed.
-The case studies showed that the integrated driving behavior model has the ability to perform better than the independent models developed for accelerations and lane changing.
+The case studies showed that the integrated driving behaviour model can perform better than the independent models developed for accelerations and lane changing.

-Apart from the traffic flow, much consideration is given to the driver safety.
+Apart from the traffic flow, much consideration is given to driver safety.
 Deery and Fildes (1999) presented research analyses on risk perception and young and beginner sub-types characteristics.
-Many young drivers along the globe are found to be involved in the traffic crashed, and the young driver safety has been discussed in many platforms in the recent past.
-Research conducted (Mayhew & Simpson, 1995) showed that the young driver’s performance are in many ways inferior as compared to the experienced drivers.
-The critical lack of skills in novice drivers are perception of hazard, lack of vehicle control with respect to response requirements and calibration.
+Many young drivers around the globe are found to be involved in traffic crashes, and young driver safety has been discussed on many platforms in the recent past.
+Research conducted (by Mayhew & Simpson, 1995) showed that young drivers’ performance is in many ways inferior as compared to experienced drivers.
+The critical lack of skills in novice drivers is the perception of hazards, and lack of vehicle control concerning response requirements and calibration.

-Studies further show that the novice drivers are inclined to adopt more hazardous/risky driving styles.
-Data presented in many research articles (Evans and Wasielewski, 1983; Wasielewski, 1984) presented that the young drivers tend to leave shorter gap between the vehicles i.e. the gap between the subject vehicle and leading vehicle, and driving the vehicles at faster speeds.
+Studies further show that novice drivers are inclined to adopt more hazardous/risky driving styles.
+Data presented in many research articles (Evans and Wasielewski, 1983; Wasielewski, 1984) presented that young drivers tend to leave a shorter gap between the vehicles i.e. the gap between the subject vehicle and the leading vehicle, and driving the vehicles at faster speeds.

-The research completed by Deery and Fildes (1999) included two related studies in which personality and driving related measures, and the driving performance of the young divers was analyzed through simulations.
+The research completed by Deery and Fildes (1999) included two related studies in which personality and driving-related measures, and the driving performance of the young divers were analyzed through simulations.
 Using the five distinct sub-classes under analyses

 Table-1; Results of five distinct sub-classes (Source: Hamish Deery and Fildes, 1999)

-The results presented in the Table-1 show that for each sub-class, the measures of the variables are different.
+The results presented in Table 1 show that for each sub-class, the measures of the variables are different.
 These results show the natural measured variations for all driver clusters.
 The following figure-2 the results of average speed in km/h against the distance from the point of collision.
-Use of various average speeds and different range of distances from the point of collision were used to produce the results shown below
+Use of various average speeds and different ranges of distances from the point of the collision was used to produce the results shown below

 Figure-2: Results of five distinct sub-classes (Source: Deery and Fildes, 1999)

-The results of the research indicated that the group of young/novice drivers cannot be considered as homogeneous.
-The group of drivers was categorized into different sub-types, five in total, which was bases upon the personality level, the attitude towards driving and hostility/aggression measures.
-The research conducted showed that the group sub-types behavior differs with respect to attitude, style of driving, accident involvement/record, response to risks, and risk perception.
-These results are considered to be persistent with various other research paper such as Jessor, 1987 and Wilson & Jonah, 1988.
+The results of the research indicated that the group of young/novice drivers cannot be considered homogeneous.
+The group of drivers was categorized into different sub-types, five in total, which were based upon the personality level, attitude towards driving and hostility/aggression measures.
+The research conducted showed that the group sub-types of behaviour differs concerning attitude, style of driving, accident involvement/record, response to risks, and risk perception.
+These results are considered to be persistent with various other research papers such as those Jessor, 1987 and Wilson & Jonah, 1988.

-Although the integrated driving behavior model can be considered to be advantageous in many applications, however these models are quite complex require intense computational input in designing the simulations.
-Research conducted by various researchers showed that calibration required in modeling the driver’s behavior can be completed using computer simulations.
-This simulation can be completed using disaggregated data which defines the behavior model.
-Specific characteristics are integrated for the model parameters to complete the calibration process using the standardized aggregated data.
-Safety of the drivers are dependent upon many variable include the experience of the divers.
-The applications such as ‘IVDRs’ can be used to obtain important information of driver’ behaviors with respect to their safety.
-Case studies analyses show that the safety is dependent upon various dependencies, and can be improved through applications of set of optimized regulations.
+Although the integrated driving behaviour model can be considered to be advantageous in many applications, however, these models are quite complex and require intense computational input in designing the simulations.
+Research conducted by various researchers showed that the calibration required in modelling the driver’s behaviour can be completed using computer simulations.
+This simulation can be completed using disaggregated data which defines the behaviour model.
+Specific characteristics are integrated into the model parameters to complete the calibration process using the standardized aggregated data.
+The safety of the drivers is dependent upon many variables including the experience of the divers.
+The applications such as ‘IVDRs’ can be used to obtain important information on drivers’ behaviours concerning their safety.
+Case studies analyses show that safety is dependent upon various dependencies, and can be improved through applications of a set of optimized regulations.

-However, the results shown in various research papers suggest that further research and design is required to enhance the component model performances through optimized set of specifications.
+However, the results shown in various research papers suggest that further research and design are required to enhance the component model performances through an optimized set of specifications.

 Ahmed, K.I., 1999.
-Modeling drivers acceleration and lane changing behaviors, PhD thesis.
+Modelling drivers acceleration and lane changing behaviours, PhD thesis.
 Department of Civil and Environmental

 Engineering, MIT.